Philip DeFranco: Politics

 Politically, DeFranco has described himself as "fiscally conservative, socially liberal, for the most part."
-He expresses support for LGBT rights, including gay marriage and transgender identity, but he holds conservative views on company taxation.
+He has expressed support for LGBT rights, including gay marriage and transgender rights, but he holds conservative views on company taxation.
 While on The Joe Rogan Experience podcast, DeFranco stated that prior to moving to California he was "ultra-liberal".
 Starting a business there caused him to lean more center.
-He voted for Libertarian nominee Gary Johnson in the 2012 United States presidential election, but he no longer labels himself a libertarian.
-DeFranco has criticized the perceived authoritarian nature as well as Twitter activity of former U.S. president Donald J. Trump, a prominent Republican.
+He voted for Libertarian Party nominee Gary Johnson in the 2012 United States presidential election, and declined to state who voted for in the 2016 election, though did share he did not vote "for either of the main two" candidates.
+In an interview on The Rubin Report in 2017, DeFranco clarified that he no longer labels himself a libertarian.
+He further stated that the closest description of him that he had seen was "moderate free speech liberal".
+DeFranco has criticized the perceived authoritarian nature as well as Twitter activity of current U.S. president Donald Trump during Trump's first term.

-DeFranco has used cannabis in the past, stating, "I have a prescription and I take it to sleep.
-Also if it makes the movie I'm falling asleep to 10x funnier, that is a side effect I am okay with."